(Last updated March 12, 2019)

 A parking lot may be a public highway even if it is on private property.
 For example, a Metra train parking lot, maintained by a municipality, is a public highway.
 However, a grocery store parking lot is not a public highway if the lot is privately owned and is not maintained by the municipality.
 A restaurant lot is also not a public highway where it is fenced and privately maintained and signs indicate parking is for patrons only.

 The defendant has the burden of proving they were not on a public highway.
-In one Illinois case, the driver lost because she did not present evidence as to whether the Jewel grocery store parking lot was publicly owned or maintained.
-See People v Helt.
+In People v Helt, the driver lost because she did not present evidence as to whether the Jewel grocery store parking lot was publicly owned or maintained.
+Again in People v.
+Relwani, the defendant failed to show proof that a Walgreen’s parking lot was either publicly owned or maintained.
+The court reasoned that “Something

 If you are charged with DUI, you should consult an experienced DUI attorney immediately.
 An attorney can file a petition seeking to overturn your automatic driver’s license suspension.
 If the petition is granted, then you will not lose your driving privileges.
 While the petition may be a long shot, the odds of success depend on how quickly you act after your DUI arrest.